Cobb’s Engine House & Chimney

 What can I expect when visiting Cobb’s Engine House?

-From the car park, walk up the steps past the Bumble Hole and Warrens Hall Local Nature Reserve Visitor Centre to the canal.
-Walk north along the canal and you’ll see the chimney of the engine house in the distance.
+The visiting guide begins at the car park next to the Bumble Hole and Warrens Hall Local Nature Reserve Visitor Centre.
+The path from the car park leads up a short flight of steps to the canal edge.
+Walking north along the canal reveals the tall brick chimney of Cobb’s Engine House in the distance.

 How long does it take to see Cobb’s Engine House?